sahil-mankad/HR-Analytics/README.md

 2. test.csv: Test data
 3. sample_submission.csv: Examples of how the final outcome for submission should be like.

 I have also added the code for model deployment using streamlit in the repository in the folder named model deployment.
-This consists of the trained catboost classifier,the deploy.py file which has the code for deploying app and the session state.py file which will help you create a session for your app.
+This consists of the trained catboost classifier as a .pkl file,the deploy.py file which has the code for deploying app and the session state.py file which will help you create a session for your app.
 You can also find it here: https://drive.google.com/file/d/1D1HLyHfCAY2Bt0aVMFHVlLsSg4mUkon-/view.
 This will help you create a local app for the model.